frappe/frappe_io/frappe_io/www/docs/user/en/guides/basics/hooks.md

 		}
 	 }

-The hook function will be passed the doc in concern as the only argument.
+The hook function will be passed the doc in concern and the event name as the two arguments.

 ##### List of events